nitimkc/multilingualILItweets/README.md

-This is the repository, which includes influenza related data comprising of multilingual annotated tweets gathered using the following keywords:
+This is the repository, which includes influenza related data comprising of multilingual annotated tweets gathered using the following keywords from Twitter:

 | Language | Main | Related to Influenza-Like-Illnesses | Verbs to express being sick |
 | --- | --- | --- | --- |